 We’re here to put an end to the confusion.
 To clear things up, renters insurance covers lost or stolen property.
 The insurance policy also gives you coverage for personal liability, which protects you if you’re responsible for an accident or damage to another person or their property.

 But what isn’t covered by your basic renters insurance policy, you ask?
 Wonder no more.

 Here’s a list of 6 things that your renters insurance policy typically does not cover.

 1. Damages from a few natural disasters

 If you live in a place where flooding, sinkholes, or earthquakes are common, beware!
 Renters insurance typically does not cover items damaged by these types of natural disasters.
-Before you start to pack your bags, don’t fear – you can purchase an additional policy that covers that possibility.
+Before you start to pack your bags, don’t fear – you can purchase an additional flood insurance policy that covers that possibility.

 Pro Tip: if a volcanic eruption, wildfire, or tornado destroys your things, you’re most likely covered.